All 5 ACT Sections Explained With Tips

 Important English Section Tips

 You have to develop a passage strategy.

-The English test questions are merged with the passage, and you must develop a reliable, consistent passage strategy.
+The English test questions get merged with the passage, and you must develop a reliable, consistent passage strategy.
 In this method, you have to skim an entire paragraph, then go back and answer all of the questions related to that paragraph.
-This gives you sufficient context to answer the questions while still being efficient.
+It gives you sufficient context to answer the questions while still being efficient.
 Remember, you have to figure out what works best for you!

 Learn Essential Grammar Rules

-While many grammar rules will be tested on the ACT English section, some rules are always repeated.
+While many grammar rules will be tested in the ACT English section, some rules get always repeated.
 These include rules about forming correct sentences and using proper punctuation, mainly commas.
 Learning these essential rules inside out will help you to get through the test successfully.